thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_4_ReduxStore.md

 export default ExampleContainer
 ```

-Next, the RTKQuery is linked to the redux store in order to make it work and be debuggable with Flipper.
+The RTKQuery is linked to the redux store in order to make it work and be debuggable with Flipper.

 :::info
 See the [API usage](https://redux-toolkit.js.org/rtk-query/overview) for more information
 :::

-**For the redux-toolkit side**, we use it to configure all the store and saved the default theme of the application.
+**On the redux-toolkit side**, we use it to configure all the store and save the default theme of the application.

 For example, the storing of the favorite theme of the user
 ```javascript